anoymous-face/FFC/README.md

 This is the code of our paper An Efficient Training Approach for Very Large Scale Face Recognition or F²C for simplicity.

-Training on ultra-large-scale2datasets is time-consuming and takes up a lot of hardware resource.
+Training on ultra-large-scale datasets is time-consuming and takes up a lot of hardware resource.
 Therefore we design a dul-data loaders and dynamic class pool to deal with large-scale face classification.

 ***Pipeline***